tomalrussell/nismod_teaching_kit/docs/lecture_10/Lecture_10.2.md

----
-title: Mini-Lecture 10.2 - Fragility and vulnerability functions for different hazards
+# Mini-Lecture 10.2 - Fragility and vulnerability functions for different hazards
-keywords:
--   Asset vulnerability
--   Fragility curve
-authors:
--   Olivia Becher
----

 This mini-lecture discusses the concept of asset vulnerability, how asset vulnerability can be formulated through fragility curves and the applications of fragility curves for determining the risk of asset failure.

-# Learning objectives
+Learning objectives

 - To be able to quantify asset vulnerability as the likelihood of failure conditional to a given load via fragility curves
 - To recognise the generalisability of fragility curves for a range of different hazards and infrastructure asset types.

-# Introduction
+## Introduction

 In the previous mini-lecture, the general concept of fragility and vulnerability functions was introduced.
 Here we discuss some real-world